rinshadkv/unifize/README.md

-## Explantion
+## Explanation
 `
-This is a simple demo of a discount service and only focus in main functionality, not all edge case coverd only basic .
+This is a simple demo of a discount service and only focus in main functionality, not all edge case covered only basic .
 I followed given documentation as base .
-I konw lots thing missing from a real discount service.
-This project only intent to showcase my ability in lld and hld .
+I know lots thing missing from a real discount service.
+This project only intent to showcase my ability in lld and hld . for more sample projects or assignments available on my Github profile,feel free to checkout